woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/analytics/report-chart.md

 Filters available for that report.

+### `isRequesting`

+- Type: Boolean
+- Default: `false`

+Whether there is an API call running.

 ### `itemsLabel`

 - Type: String
 - Default: null

 Label describing the legend items.

+### `limitProperty`

+- Type: String
+- Default: null

+Allows specifying a property different from the `endpoint` that will be used to limit the items when there is an active search.

 ### `mode`